RicardoRios46/QTI_ML_WM_paper/README.md

 - wrangle_data.py

 Data:
-- data.csv: Initial data.
+- data.csv: Proccesed dMRI data.
+Columns are QTI features and labels/categories for each voxel in the study.
+RAW dMRI data is avaiable at https://osf.io/b2k4z/
 - data_regional_classified.csv: Composed only of data of the regional nerves.
-Last solumns contian the results of classification.
+Last columns contain the results of ML classification.
-- rf.sav: The random forest trained model.
+- rf.sav: The trained random forest model.
+Saved with joblib.